HammouHanini/Prediction-of-nitrogen-rate-in-plants/README.md

-# Kaggle
-Prediction of nitrogen rate in plants
+# Prediction of nitrogen rate in plants